Check out our related articles on securing Microsoft Teams

 The second thing to think about—and this ties into managing the creation process—is a naming convention.
-The name you choose for a newly created team impacts several aspects of Office 365, so it's important to take this step seriously.
+The name you choose for a newly created team impacts several aspects of Microsoft 365, so it’s important to take this step seriously.

 Naming will especially affect a team’s:

 On the SharePoint side of things, if you create a team in Teams and then go to the team site, you have a URL.
 So let’s say I created a team called “Marketing”.

 The URL would just say: https://contoso.sharepoint.com/sites/marketing.

 What we like to do when creating a team for a department or project is put a little naming convention before it—so it says PRJ (the abbreviation of project) followed by the name of the project.
 This makes it easier for users to know what type of team or team site it is.